DavidRamsdale/contrack/README.md

 ### 10. Detail any third party services that your App will use. ###

-AWS for storing our files in the cloud, Stripe for payment methods , HEROKU for web server application, Device for authentication, CarrierWave for uploader and Textacular for search functions.
+AWS is used for storing our files in the cloud.
+This makes sure our images will always appear, instead of relying upon url's which could be taken down and result in an image failing to load.
+Stripe for payment methods, which abstracts away our resposibility to secure customer payment information through a proven and trusted system.
+Heroku for web server application, providing a secure environment using HTTPS for our application to run on Devise gem for authentication, which encrypts user passwords.
+CarrierWave gem for uploading to our AWS through an efficient rails structure.
+Textacular for search functions, making our search queries more readable and dry.

 ### 11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb). ###

 LINKEDIN - is a network based platform that lists both job seekers and currently employed individuals and their CV information.
-This allows recruiters and employers to search through the database of individuals, and individuals to connect to their network of
+This allows recruiters and employers to search through the database of individuals, and individuals to connect to their network of contacts.

 ### 12. Discuss the database relations to be implemented. ###

-We choose to seperate the models for users, contractors, recruiters and languages as its is a logical way to seperate our data, this also makes it more efficient while searching the Database. friends, business contacts and influencers.
+We choose to seperate the models for users, contractors, recruiters and languages as its is a logical way to seperate our data, this also makes it more efficient while searching the Database.
+We needed to create a join table between languages and users, as a language has many users, and a user can have many languages.

 ### 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other. ###